Dateline: Yerevan, Armenia

 The only thing you have to prove under the physical presence test is that you were in a foreign country or countries for at least 330 days during a 365-day period.

 You can do August 16th of this year to August 15th of next year.
 You can do whatever period you can create that works for you.

 If you’re just looking to get out, this is the way to do it.
 You don’t have to wait until January 1st.
 You can get out now and qualify for the entire exclusion after your first 330 days.

-All the countries that do tax non-residency focus a lot on your tax home and proving that you’ve established residence and substantial ties in that tax home.
+Under these systems, the focus is on your tax home and proving that you’ve established a residence and substantial ties in that tax home.

 This is where being a US citizen is actually a bit easier.

 You don’t need to set up ties or prove that you live somewhere else.
 You can be a full-fledged digital nomad and that’s good enough.
 It’s very black and white.
 There are ways to make sure you are keeping track of this properly, but that’s the deal.

 The rules for the bona fide residence test are much more nebulous than the physical presence test.
 However, if you can pass the bona fide residence test, you can spend much more time in the United States and still qualify for the Foreign Earned Income Exclusion.